 Chris is chairman of the Thomson Snell & Passmore Property and Construction Club, a breakfast event offering an opportunity to network for those involved in this sector in the Thames Gateway region.
 Together with Chris Kirby-Turner, he also provides seminars and in-house training workshops on topical construction matters to the team’s key clients and contacts.

-Chris is a member of TeCSA (Technology & Construction Solicitors Association).
+Chris is a member of the Technology & Construction Solicitors Association (TeCSA).